Data Chat: Carey Noll

 Interview by Josh Blumenfeld, EOSDIS Science Writer

 The walls of Carey Noll’s office at NASA’s Goddard Space Flight Center in Greenbelt, MD, are covered with maps.
-It’s obvious that she values the benefits of knowing one’s position on the planet, which is an important attribute for the manager of NASA’s Crustal Dynamics Data Information System, or CDDIS.
-The CDDIS is NASA’s home for space geodesy data, and one of NASA’s 12 discipline-specific Distributed Active Archive Centers (DAACs).
+It’s obvious that she values the benefits of knowing one’s position on the planet, which is an important attribute for the manager of NASA’s Crustal Dynamics Data Information System (CDDIS).
+CDDIS is NASA’s home for space geodesy data, and one of the Earth Observing System Data and Information System (EOSDIS) Distributed Active Archive Centers (DAACs).
 While space geodesy may not be as well-known as other scientific disciplines, Noll observes that geodetic data are part of many NASA missions and have become an integral part of our lives.

 How did you become involved in geodesy?